cukapd/wjt/_posts/2021-01-10-how-to-make-your-phone-smart-ok-google.md

 ---

 {: .box-warning}
-● Pros:
+Pros:

 • Run your phone by your voice

-• When you say "Ok Google," the feature is ready to start recognising your voice
+• When you say "Ok Google," the feature is ready to start recognising your voice.

 {: .box-note}
-● Steps:
+Steps:

 1. Open the Google app from homescreen.